 Lucien also opposed Napoleon when he wanted to declare himself Emperor.
 Once Napoleon crowned himself Emperor on 2 December 1804 at Notre Dame in a ceremony presided over by Pope Pius VII, Lucien found he had a new problem with his brother.
 It happened after Napoleon learned of Lucien’s second marriage and became incensed.
 He told Lucien that his children (those with Christine and the nine children Lucien would have with Madame Jouberthon) would not be included in the line of succession.

-It was too much for Lucien.
+It was too much for Napoleon’s brother Lucien Bonaparte.
 He spurned all imperial honors, renounced Napoleon, and moved to Rome.
 However, by 1807, Napoleon was hoping for a reconciliation with Lucien.
 He asked their mother Letizia to write to Lucien, and she encouraged Lucien to abandon Madame Jouberthon.
 Napoleon also promised that if he did so, his imperial rights would be restored and his children recognized in the line of succession.
 In addition, Napoleon promised Lucien that he would allow him to continue to live with Madame Jouberthon without objection.
 Once again Lucien refused to compromise.

 Other suggestions and actions by Napoleon also proved not to Lucien’s liking.
 For instance, Napoleon suggested Lucien’s 12-year-old daughter marry the Crown Prince Ferdinand of Spain, but Lucien was not interested.
 Lucien was also friends with Pope Pius VII and unhappy when the Papal states were annexed, and the Pope imprisoned.
 On 11 March 1808, Napoleon wrote to his brother Joseph about Lucien stating: